-You probably know that in Chinese the word “crisis” is spelled in “danger” and “opportunity” characters.
+You probably know that in Chinese, the word “crisis” is spelled in “danger” and “opportunity” characters.
 We aren’t sure ancient Chinese knew anything about web development, but this is exactly the situation many new businesses find themselves in.
 There’s always the danger of breaking deadlines, releasing bugged products, losing clients and/or reputation, etc.

 But, there are also lots of opportunities to enhance the work of your web development startup in many ways.
-Communication with the clients, organizing the pipeline, expanding staff or improving their qualifications – these are just some aspects in which you can improve when working on web development projects.
+Communication with the clients, organizing the pipeline, expanding staff or improving their qualifications – are just some aspects in which you can improve when working on web development projects.

-As if we were an exemplary, user-friendly resource, for the sake of convenience we’re going to break down web development challenges into the following categories:
+As if we were an exemplary, user-friendly resource, for the sake of convenience, we’re going to break down web development challenges into the following categories:

 - problems stemming from the startup’s internal processes

 Each category can comprise endless nuances and aspects, but we’ll list the most typical ones.